25 Species of Animals in Cancun: Discover Mexico Wildlife

 Nicknamed “Mariposa de la Muerte” or Butterfly of Death, these insects are a curious part of the local culture.

-9. Pelican and seagulls
+9. Pelicans and seagulls

 Pelicans and seagulls are prolific across Cancun’s stunning landscapes and can be seen along the coastlines as well as inland.

-The American white pelican is a large seabird with an unmistakable long bill and pouched lower mandible.
+The American white pelican is a large seabird with an unmistakable long bill and a pouched lower mandible.

-Seagulls are smaller than pelicans but just as easy to recognize thanks to their white bodies and gray wings.
+Seagulls are smaller than pelicans but just as easy to recognize, thanks to their white bodies and gray wings.
 They often congregate in flocks beyond the shoreline or nest on rooftops or cliffs close to the beach.

 10. Many bird species